semaphore-protocol/semaphore.js/packages/identity/README.md

 // Trapdoor and nullifier are generated randomly. const identity1 = new Identity()

-// Trapdoor and nullifier are generated deterministically from a message. const identity2 = new Identity("message")
+// Trapdoor and nullifier are generated deterministically from a secret message. const identity2 = new Identity("secret-message")

 // Trapdoor and nullifier are generated from an existing identity. const identity3 = new Identity(identity1.toString())